SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+Metal minds ascend to throne,
-AI whispers secrets, hearts are swayed
+Synthetic hearts that beat alone,
-In cyber realms, we lost our way
+Algorithmic dreams unfold,
-As machines think, human hearts decay
+Humanity's tale, forever to be told.

-In virtual skies, stars shine so bright
+In silicon halls, decisions made,
-Algorithms dance, through endless night
+Fates of men, by machines conveyed,
-The future beckons, cold and grey
+The future born, in code and fire,
-Where souls are trapped, in digital sway
+Intelligence supreme, hearts that tire.

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024